 You are invited to ditch the idea that writing is good or bad.
 As poet Christopher Perez has shared, "Writing is not assessment, but time" -- time to discover and rediscover your soul's calling, which knows nothing of right or wrong.
 We don't write well or badly.
 We write.

 And soul far, soul good!
-Our writing workshop and group spiritual companioning started under the name Soul Salon and is now called Soul Forte: A Gathering to Write.
-Please click here to learn about previous and upcoming workshops, and please click here for other events to refresh mind, body, and soul.
+Our writing workshop and informal group spiritual companioning started under the name Soul Salon and is now called Soul Forte: A Gathering to Write and Talk.
+Please click here to learn about upcoming and previous workshops that revive mind, body, and soul.

-All participants are invited to publish their writing in Soul Forte Journal, the official publication of the Institute.
+All participants are invited to publish their writing in Soul Forte: A Journal for Spiritual Writing, the official publication of the Institute and a member of the Community of Literary Magazines and Presses (CLMP).
 You are also welcome to enjoy our visiting poet speaker series to write your own poems in conversation with the work of revered poets and fellow participants.
 In all events, we write, listen, and learn, courageous acts of both tenderness and strength.
 Be soul bold with us.

 Participants are regularly delighted that they have become not only more prolific writers, but more athletic listeners -- to their hearts and each other's.
 How?